luispengler/me/content/blog/practice-understanding-gans.md

 Therefore, binary cross-entropy is going to tell us how off the prediction of the Discriminator is.
 Remember the Discriminator's goal is to not be off in the predictions, while the Generator wants the Discriminator to be very off when it comes to fake images predictions.
 This also means the Discriminator wants to minimize its loss for real and fake images, and the Generator wants to maximize the Discriminator loss for fake images.

-The `optimizer` argument is required for compiling the model, although I don't know how the `Adam()` optimizer works, it has became the default in many GAN implementations due to its often superior performance.
+The `optimizer` argument is required for compiling the model, although I don't know how the `Adam()` optimizer works, it has become the default in many GAN implementations due to its often superior performance.
 However, it suffices to say the optimizer is the one who is responsible for updating the weights and learning rates of the neural network.

-The `'accuracy'` metrics is the way the Discriminator, and later us, will know how well the Discriminator is doing.
+The `'accuracy'` metrics is the way the Discriminator, and later us, will know how well it is doing.

 The Generator is built taking as input `img_shape` and the `z_dim` arguments we defined earlier.
 Then, we only compile the Generator together with the Discriminator in the `gan` argument.
 For doing this, we first neet to set `discriminator.trainable` to `false`.

-To clarify what I just stated, notice how we *built* and *compiled* the Discriminator alone.
+To clarify what I just stated, notice how below we *built* and *compiled* the Discriminator alone.
 This means that when we use the Discriminator and train it, it will take care of its own weights without interfering with the Generator network.
 Since it is alone, it can't interfere with anyone else.
 In turn, the generator is *built* alone, but it is *compiled* only when it is together with the Discriminator.
 It is only possible to train the Generator without tweaking the Discriminator weights by mistake if we set `discriminator.trainable` to false.

 Lastly, we save a file called `generator_model.h5` containing the Generator network model.
 After trained, we can even use this file in other projects with the same abilities our generative model will have.